 A few drugs are excluded from Medicare coverage by law.
 Among them are medications for fertility, erectile dysfunction, weight problems and cosmetic uses, over-the-counter drugs and certain anti-anxiety treatments (barbiturates and benzodiazepines such as Valium and Xanax).
-However, under a recent change in the law, barbiturates and benzodiazepines will be covered under Part D starting 2013.
+However, under a recent change in the law, barbiturates and benzodiazepines began to be covered under Part D in 2013.

 Plans are allowed to change some of the drugs they cover during the year.
 If this affects a drug you are using, your plan must inform you of the change at least 60 days in advance, unless it has been withdrawn from the market for safety reasons.

-You have the right to ask your plan to cover a drug not on its formulary by requesting an “exception” to its policy if your doctor can show that a non-formulary drug is necessary for your health.
+You have the right to ask your plan to cover a drug not on its formulary by requesting an “exception” to its policy (also known as a “coverage determination”) if your doctor can show that a non-formulary drug is necessary for your health.

 Before granting an exception, a plan may require you to try a drug that is already on its formulary and similar to the non-formulary one you take now, to see if it is equally effective in treating your medical condition.